 Its long history bestowed the city with relics, temples, and Shinto shrines that offer unparalleled views into Japan’s storied past.
 With its amazing history and poetic landscapes, it's no wonder that Kyoto is known as Japan’s cultural center.

 Some of the best things to do here is to stroll around Gion and meet the exquisite geisha, or roam through Hanamikoji Street to soak in the Edo vibe.
 To take things up a notch, rent a kimono and enjoy a classic Kyoto kaiseki meal.

 Kyoto is a must-visit destination for most people traveling to Japan.
-As one of the most historical cities in the country, Kyoto induces curiosity in people who wish to explore the authentic allure of the Japanese culture.
+As one of the most historical cities in the country, Kyoto brings in visitors who wish to see and experience traditional Japanese culture.